Eren Yeager: Creation and design

 Eren's fighting style is based on Takanori Gomi.

 Author Hajime Isayama created Eren to be "an ordinary youngster who gets paralyzed with fear" when seeing a titan.
 As a result, he was not given unit warrior talent in comparison to other members from the series.
 Isayama has stated that part of the reason he chose the name "Eren" for the character is because it sounds feminine, which would make it easier to remember.
 Isayama has stated that he has struggled in the past to make Eren feel "alive" when writing and has called the character "a slave to the story".

 Isayama stated that Eren's wish to go outside the city's walls is similar to his own.
 When he was a child, he lived in a rural Japanese town surrounded by mountains.
 One day, he wanted to go beyond the mountains, which reflected in the town surrounded by walls in the manga where Eren lived in the series' beginning.
 In retrospect, Isayama believes Eren fits the type of narrative he wrote for Attack on Titan, something that Isayama managed to relate with.

 Isayama has stated he paid particular attention to Eren's eyes when designing him, in order to make him stand out from the rest of the cast.
 He specifically chose to give Eren thin eyebrows instead of thick ones because he felt it would be "artificial" to try to use thicker eyebrows to accent Eren's angry personality.
 Because Eren is an energetic character, Isayama chose to give him black hair so that it would be easier to draw speed lines around him when he is moving.
 The character's Titan form's physique was modeled after middleweight mixed martial artist Yushin Okami.
 Isayama has also identified Takanori Gomi's southpaw fighting style as a model used for Eren's Titan and the way it fights.
 Isayama originally intended for Eren to have known all along that he was a Titan.
 As he looked over previous chapters of the manga, Isayama stated that Eren's fight against the Warhammer was one of his favorite scenes.
+Isayama considers Eren to contain the worst parts of him as a person and as a result he wrote the manga to get rid of him, eventually killing him in the ending.